telerik/uwp-docs/cloud-integration/google-cloud/mysql-database.md

 ## Integration with RadDataGrid

-Once you have created the database and added different entities within it, you can use some of **Telerik UI for Xamarin**'s data controls to visualize the data in your .NET application.
+Once you have created the database and added different entities within it, you can use some of **Telerik UI for UWP**'s data controls to visualize the data in your .NET application.
 We are going to use a **RadDataGrid**.

 As we are going to work with a MySQL database, you need to install some **MySQL .NET Connector** - the connector that enabled .NET applications to communicate with MySQL servers.
 More information can be found on the following link - [MySQL Connector/NET Developer Guide](https://dev.mysql.com/doc/connector-net/en/)